-Such information cannot remain confidential and staff will immediately communicate what they have been told to the DSL.
+When children do disclose information such information cannot remain confidential and staff will immediately communicate what they have been told to the DSL.

 Staff will not investigate but will, wherever possible, elicit enough information to pass on to the DSL in order that s/he can make an informed decision of what to do next.

 - Listen to and take seriously any disclosure or information that a child may be at risk of harm